 If I am not satisfied with my summer assignment, am I able to request a room change?

-I'm not sure where I want to live for the summer, and I'm considering living off-campus.
-I figured I better return a housing contract as a backup.
+I'm not sure where I want to live for the summer and I'm considering living off-campus.
+I think I should sign a housing contract as a backup.
 Is that allowed?

 Can I get out of the contract if I later decide I want to move off-campus?

-No. The contract you are signing is a binding, legal document, so we do not release students to make other housing arrangements.
+No. The contract you sign is a binding, legal document, so we do not release students to make other housing arrangements.
 You will be financially responsible for the terms of your contract for the summer term.